 \(\renewcommand\AA{\text{Å}}\)

-1. GSAS-II Requirements, Optional and Included Packages
+1. GSAS-II Requirements, Python Packages and External Software

 1.1.
 Supported Platforms

 It should be possible to run GSAS-II on any computer where Python 3.7+ and the appropriate required packages are available, as discussed below, but GSAS-II also requires that some code must be compiled.
-For the following platforms, binary images for this compiled code are provided:
+For the following platforms, binary images for this compiled code are currently provided:

 • Windows-10: 64-bit Intel-compatible processors